 Email: Chapter 5B, Article 2

-(a) The West Virginia Development Office, previously continued from the Governor’s office of community and industrial development, is hereby continued but is hereafter raised to a separate and distinct department of the executive branch of state government and is designated and shall be known as the West Virginia Department of Economic Development.
-All references in this code to the West Virginia Development Office, the office of community and industrial development, or the Governor’s office of community and industrial development shall be construed as references to the West Virginia Department of Economic Development.
-As used in this article, “Department” means the Department of Economic Development.
+(b) All references in this code to the West Virginia Department of Economic Development, West Virginia Development Office, the office of community and industrial development, or the Governor’s office of community and industrial development shall be construed as references to the West Virginia Division of Economic Development.
+As used in this article, "division" means the Division of Economic Development, "department" means the Department of Commerce, and "secretary" means the Secretary of the Department of Commerce.

-(a) The Secretary of the Department of Economic Development is the chief executive officer of the department.
-The Governor shall appoint the secretary, by and with the advice and consent of the Senate, for the term for which the Governor is elected, and the secretary shall serve at the will and pleasure of the Governor.
-Any reference in this code to the Executive Director of the West Virginia Development Office means the Secretary of the Department of Economic Development.
-As used in this article, “secretary” means the Secretary of the Department of Economic Development.
-Subject to the provisions of the contract provided in §5B-2-4 of this code, the secretary may hire, and fire economic development representatives employed pursuant to §5B-2-5 of this code.
+(a) The Executive Director of the Division of Economic Development is the chief executive officer of the division.
+The Governor shall appoint the Executive Director, who shall be qualified for the position by reason of his or her extensive education and experience in the field of professional economic development.
+The Executive Director shall serve at the will and pleasure of the Governor.
+Any reference in this code to the Secretary of the Department of Economic Development, or the Executive Director of the West Virginia Development Office means the Executive Director of the Division of Economic Development.
+As used in this article, "executive director" means the Executive Director of the Division of Economic Development.
+Subject to the provisions of the contract provided in §5B-2-4 of this code, the executive director may hire, and fire economic development representatives employed pursuant to §5B-2-5 of this code.

 §5B-2-3.
-Powers and duties of the secretary.
+Powers and duties of the Executive Director.

-(a) The secretary shall enhance economic growth and development through the development of a comprehensive economic development strategy for West Virginia.
-“Comprehensive economic development strategy” means a plan that outlines strategies and activities designed to continue, diversify or expand the economic base of the state as a whole; create jobs; develop a highly skilled workforce; facilitate business access to capital, including venture capital; advertise and market the resources offered by the state with respect to the needs of business and industry; facilitate cooperation among local, regional and private economic development enterprises; improve infrastructure on a state, regional and community level; improve the business climate generally; and leverage funding from sources other than the state, including federal and private sources.
+(a) The Executive Director shall enhance economic growth and development through the development of a comprehensive economic development strategy for West Virginia.
+"Comprehensive economic development strategy" means a plan that outlines strategies and activities designed to continue, diversify or expand the economic base of the state as a whole; create jobs; develop a highly skilled workforce; facilitate business access to capital, including venture capital; advertise and market the resources offered by the state with respect to the needs of business and industry; facilitate cooperation among local, regional and private economic development enterprises; improve infrastructure on a state, regional and community level; improve the business climate generally; and leverage funding from sources other than the state, including federal and private sources.

 §5B-2-3a.